Some-Apps/ShelterPartner/README.md

    - Each bounty increases by **$5** every week (7 days)
    - Maximum automatic bounty cap: **$100**
    - Patreon members can increase bounties as a perk
+   - The project manager can increase bounties as they see fit

 ## Bounties To Be Paid On June 1st